janzheng/circusShannon/readme.md

 # Getting Started

-This project is set up as a deliverable, where the landing page and style guides are two parts of this deliverable.
-Following NDA restrictions, the entire site is stored and generated locally, so no host is necessary, but still has the nice-to-haves of a local server, like SASS, bundling, plugins, kramdown, and so on.

-The documentation is written in a combination of ERB, Kramdown (variant of Markdown), and HTML, supported by SCSS.
+This project is Shannon McKenna's personal circus performance and portfolio site.
+It's built on Middleman.
+Feel free to peruse, clone, and use it for your own benefit.

+The CSS is built off of a home-grown framework called [StyleCoeur](github.com/janzheng/stylecoeur).

 ----

 todo
-- hash intercept for URL
-- loader to prevent ugly menu pop
-- professional services list . what can yuo hire Shannon for
-- something cute at the rightmost area
-- mobile vertical scroller
 - photos

-- form sender
+- todo w/ shannon: professional services list . what can yuo hire Shannon for
 ----